-What every enterprise needs to know about Apple’s $91b quarter
+What every enterprise needs to know about Apple’s $91B quarter

 Developing markets are growing fast

-Bear in mind that enabling partnerships for smaller firms to enter these markets is also an opportunity for B2B firms helping clients reach consumers there.
+Bear in mind that enabling partnerships for smaller firms to enter these markets is also an opportunity for B2B firms helping clients reach consumers.
 Localization matters.
 There should be an app for that.

 Apple’s wearables have become viable platforms